Pro - $29 per agent per month.

 Pro is the right plan for the overwhelming majority of agent operators.
 Business exists for a narrower shape: high volume, team operators, or strict audit requirements.
 If the math justifies it, the upgrade is one click.

-• You need full audit logs (every policy decision)
+- You need full audit logs for compliance

 The strict cost-based crossover from Pro to Business is $1,000/month per agent in outflow volume.
 Below that, Pro is cheaper.
 Above, the lower 2% outflow fee on Business pays for the $20/month subscription difference vs Pro.
-Many users upgrade for the audit log or the recipient allowlist before the math says to.
+Many users upgrade for the audit log or the higher Spend Permission cap before the math says to.

 See the Business plan